BrownDogGadgets/3D-Printed-Parts/Tape Roll Holder/Wide-Tape/README.md

 # Tape Roll Holder (1/4" Wide, 20 Meter Roll)

-Files for a 3D printed tape roll holder that can be used with 1/4" Wde, 20 Meter Roll of Maker Tape from Brown Dog Gadgets.
+Files for a 3D printed tape roll holder that can be used with 1/4" Wide, 20 Meter Roll of Maker Tape from Brown Dog Gadgets.

 These files can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.